RhinoSecurityLabs/cloudgoat/scenarios/iam_privesc_by_key_rotation/cheat_sheet.md

 ...the role can only be assumed when using multi-factor authentication

-Create a virtual mfa device
+Lets create a new virtual mfa device, back in the manager user shell/profile.

 ```bash
 aws iam create-virtual-mfa-device --virtual-mfa-device-name cloudgoat_virtual_mfa --outfile QRCode.png --bootstrap-method QRCodePNG